 To speed up your application make sure you have details of your training and work history available for the last 12 months: hospital names and addresses; dates of courses and dates of previous PACES attempts.

 Check that you have the correct login details for your My MRCP(UK) online account.
 If you cannot remember your login details, contact your college of entry or Central Office to reset these.

-Applications will not be accepted from candidates whose Stage 2 eligibility periods have expired.
+Applications will not be accepted if your Stage 2 eligibility period has expired.

-Provisional applications can be submitted in the usual method online via My MRCP(UK).
+Provisional applications can be submitted online via My MRCP(UK).
 Candidates must still apply during the application period and late applications will not be accepted.

 Applying for an international centre